PolyPong/PolyPong/README.md

 ```

 Node should be installed automatically, since it is a
-dependency of Node.
+dependency of npm.
 I cannot guarantee this for your
-operating system though, so make sure node is also installed
+operating system though, so make sure node is also installed.

 First, you'll want to build PolyPong-Common